pkgcloud/pkgcloud/docs/providers/openstack/compute.md

 flavors)`

 #### client.getFlavor(flavor, callback)
-Returns the specified rackspace flavor of Openstack Images by ID or flavor object in the callback `f(err, flavor)`
+Returns the specified flavor of Openstack Images by ID or flavor object in the callback `f(err, flavor)`

 **images**